The Wicker Man: Music

-Distribution
+Release

+The Wicker Man has had a complicated distribution history, "so complex that there are book-length studies devoted to it."
 By the time of the film's completion, British Lion was managed by Michael Deeley.
 The DVD commentary track states that studio executives suggested a more "upbeat" ending to the film, in which a sudden rain puts the flames of the wicker man out and spares Howie's life, but this suggestion was refused.
-Hardy subsequently had to remove about 20 minutes of scenes on the mainland, early investigations, and (to Lee's disappointment) some of Lord Summerisle's initial meeting with Howie.
+Hardy subsequently removed about 20 minutes of scenes on the mainland, early investigations, and (to Lee's disappointment) some of Lord Summerisle's initial meeting with Howie.